Survival Fishing Kit

 - 2. String up your hand caster card:

-I prefer using braided fishing line (see my favorite line here).
+I prefer using braided fishing line for my survival fishing kit (see my favorite line here).
 It casts easier and farther than monofilament since it doesn't hold the shape of what it has been spooled onto.
 You can also use braided fishing line for traps, sewing repairs, etc.

 - 3. Attach your weights, lures & fishing hooks to the end of the line.